 Iams So Good Dog Food receives the Advisor’s second-lowest tier rating of 2 stars.

-The Iams So Good product line includes one dry dog food, claimed to meet AAFCO nutrient profiles for adult maintenance.
+The Iams So Good product line includes three dry dog foods.

 Iams So Good with Savory Chicken